 Now we just want to show the other direction, that every element of $(A \cup B) \cap (A \cup C)$ is an element of $A \cup (B \cap C)$.
-As before, we prove this universal claim by assuming we have an arbitrary element of the first set and show it must be in the second set.
-Let's state what we're about to do.
+As before, we prove this universal claim by assuming we have an arbitrary proof by cases again-except the "and" makes it confusing.
+You might think that this amounts to there being three possibilities: z is either in A, B or C. But that would be a mistake.
+We have to be careful, so let's consider each disjunction in turn.